-Over time, I added to this modest home set up.
+Over time, I added to this modest home setup.
 A mace.
 A sandbag.
 A jump rope.
 A yoga mat.
-Adjustable dumb bells.
+Adjustable dumbbells.
 A bench.
 The list goes on.
-Before I knew it, I had 4-5 different small workout areas in my home, each with their own equipment.
+Before I knew it, I had 4-5 different small workout areas in my home, each with its own equipment.

 So one day, as I walked around my house looking at the scattered fitness gear everywhere, I made the decision to clear out space in my garage and build a home gym.
 I had a vision in my head as to what that would look like, but I didn’t know what I was doing.
 So began the research.

 There were tons of forums where everyone had an opinion.
-So many fan boys.
-So many brand loyal people who were brand loyal for no justifiable reason.
-So much biased and one sided information.
+So many fanboys.
+So many brand-loyal people were brand loyal for no justifiable reason.
+So much biased and one-sided information.

 There were review sites.
 With unlimited reviews of every piece of equipment out there.
 But none of those people had actually used that equipment.
 In fact, most just seemed to cut and paste snips from Amazon and other reviews.
 Virtually no one was talking about how to make a good decision that fit my needs!